 In 2016, after gathering equipment and exploring options for fluid management, VirtuOHSU was ready to host an arthroscopy lab.
 The larger space offered the opportunity to spread out to two residents per station, instead of the two to three from the previous year, improving the quality of the experience for each learner.
 The additional stations also allowed OHSU to invite the Samaritan orthopaedic residents, who rotate with OHSU for oncology and trauma, to join in for the week.
 Once again, local arthroscopists joined the OHSU effort to enrich the experience and add to the exchange of ideas.
 This experience is a remarkable way to keep in touch with OHSU’s excellent alumni.
 Patrick Denard, Kevin Ko, and Ron Wobig were alumni faculty in 2016, and provided excellent perspective on resident education in arthroscopy.

-Residents spent the first three days of the boot camp working on shoulder arthroscopy, and the last two days working on knee arthroscopy.
+The procedures covered in our Arthroscopy Boot Camp can vary slightly from year to year.
+In 2016 residents spent the first three days of the boot camp working on shoulder arthroscopy, and the last two days working on knee arthroscopy.
 Each procedure was covered in detail the first time around, then repeated more expeditiously.
 Monday focused on glenohumeral procedures: diagnostic arthroscopy, anterior labral repair, superior labral repair, and posterior labral repair.
 Tuesday shifted gears to the subacromial spaces (after practicing diagnostic arthroscopy again): subacromial decompression, distal clavicle excision, rotator cuff repair, and biceps tenodesis.
 Wednesday addressed glenohumeral procedures in the morning, and subacromial procedures in the afternoon.
 On Thursday, residents shifted to the knee: diagnostic arthroscopy, meniscus repair, and meniscectomy in the morning; and ACL reconstruction in the afternoon.
 On Friday, participants repeated that order, with shifts in technique for portal placement and switching graft choice for ACL reconstruction to make sure the residents got a broad education.
 Those residents who finished in time moved on to more advanced procedures such as PCL reconstruction, posterolateral corner repair with augmentation, and MCL repair and reconstruction.
 At the end of every day of the week, time was set aside to dissect the specimens and review the relevant anatomy: nerves and blood vessels that are in peril with various procedures, accuracy of anchor/tunnel placement, and any additional approaches the residents sought to cover.